rossta/rossta.github.com/source/blog/2015-11-23-generate-pascals-triangle-with-ruby-enumerator.md

 ]
 ```

 Let’s solve this with Ruby.
-To be certain, there are a number of approaches to generating Pascal’s Triangle, including both recursive and iterative solutions, so consider the following as just one technique that emphasizes use of the Enumerable API.
+While there are a number of approaches to generating Pascal’s Triangle, including both recursive and iterative solutions, we'll consider the following to explore use of the Enumerable API.

-Pascal’s Triangle is an infinite sequence where each item is a row.
 Starting with the first row, `[1]`, we can write a Ruby method that will generate the next row `[1, 1]`.
 Let’s write this in a way so it will be possible to generate any row `k` from row `k-1`.
 Here’s what the usage of this method will look like:

 ```ruby
 pascal_row([1])